The toilet has a ways to go before it looks like that again…

 One night in May 2014, I was living in Texas, hanging out on Facebook, when I accessed the page for my alma mater, Longwood University.
 I remember being worried at the time.
 My husband, Bill, was about a month out from retiring from the Army.
 He was on “terminal leave”, which meant he was using up all of the vacation days he’d amassed before it was time to separate from the service.
 He was also job hunting, and it seemed like the pickings, even in Texas, were slim.
 I’d gone to Longwood’s Facebook page to take my mind off of my nervousness about the potential financial ruin that might face us.

-That May night in Texas, as I was perusing Longwood’s Facebook page just before we took off on our third military hop and Bill left the Army, I shared a snapshot with Longwood’s community that I had taken in New York City, back in March 1994.
+That May night in Texas, as I was perusing Longwood’s Facebook page, I shared a snapshot with Longwood’s community that I had taken in New York City, back in March 1994.
 The picture was snapped at the back door of a Broadway theater.
 I was with several fellow members of Longwood’s auditioned choir, the Camerata Singers.
 We’d just seen the Broadway production of Tommy, starring Michael Cerveris.

 The first two years out of the three I went on spring tour with “Cams”, everyone saw the same show– Phantom of the Opera my first year, and Miss Saigon my second.
 My third year touring– which was my senior year at Longwood– we were allowed to choose which show we wanted to see.
 I remember a lot of my fellow “Cams” went to see Les Miserables.
 Only four of us chose to see Tommy, a Broadway show based on the 1969 rock opera by The Who.
 I wasn’t close friends with the other choir members who had gone with me to see the show, but I did happen to be the only one in our group who’d brought a camera.
 A couple of them were musical theater majors, and they’d sent a note backstage for Michael Cerveris.